Voice Mode

 - The agent's voice drives a dramatic green-teal "speaking" state.
 The core goes white-hot on peaks, the data ring spins up to 4× speed on loud consonants.

 Transcribed messages appear in your chat history as normal messages.
 Load the session on another device and you'll see the transcript.
+Realtime Agent mirrors its transcript, Hermes tool state, confirmation prompts, and final response into that same chat timeline so you do not have to exit voice mode to see what happened.

 Requirements